kristenkinnearohlmann/kko-dev/content/blog/promise-async-await/index.md

 ---
-title: Handling JavaScript Promises with Async and Await
+title: Handling JavaScript Promises with Async/Await
 date: "2021-10-24T20:41:33.284Z"
 description: "Learning the equivalent syntax of async/await for promises and callback chaining"
 ---